Your partner in complete medical and behavioral care.

 After hours and on weekends:

 If you have an urgent or emergent health care need, we recommend that you contact your local Emergency Department directly.
 If there is a problem that can be answered over the phone, you have a question about a medicine you received, or you are having a change in symptoms, please call the on-call medical provider at 1-866-264-2020.
 The on-call provider can address your concern or question, and may suggest that you contact the Aspire Indiana Health, Inc. the next business day or make an appointment to be seen.

-For more detailed information please click on our brochure.
+For more detailed information please click on our flyer to the right.

 You can contact us at one of the following locations: